Get

 cat hiding under the table growling

-Image By: Fang_Y_M, Pixabay
+Image by: Fang_Y_M, Pixabay

 Some cats vocalize a lot, and others are less chatty.
 A stressed cat is prone to vocalizing their problems, which can include increased talking, meowing, hissing, and yowling.
-If you notice your cat making more noise, especially if the noises sound stressed, you should consult your vet because it could indicate a health problem or stress.
+If you notice your cat making more noise, especially if the noises sound stressed, you should consult a vet because it could indicate a health problem or stress.

 8. Change in Eating Habits